ailabstw/FL-validator/README.md

         ```bash
           "draftRun", false
         ```
-        All your GRPC interfaces should immediately return OK once you have received ```"draftRun", true```.
+        All your GRPC interfaces should immediately return OK once you have received ```"draftRun", true``` after parsing the context contained in a GPPC call.

 * 5. After you have set 1-3 above, you can simply run our validator with command as below.